CassieMarie0728/my-awesomeness/README.md

 - [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
 - [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
 - [orhun/gpg-tui](https://github.com/orhun/gpg-tui) - Manage your GnuPG keys with ease! 🔐
+- [rust-lang/mdBook](https://github.com/rust-lang/mdBook) - Create book from markdown files.
+Like Gitbook but implemented in Rust
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.

 ## SCSS